AlNedorezov/label-them/docs/Getting-started-YandexToloka.md

 2. Open "External Services Integration"

 3. Click on "Connect Yandex Disk" (Need to add screenshots, I cannot do this since I have already connected).
-You will be taked to the confirmation window.
+You will be taken to the confirmation window.

 4. Click on "Add proxy" and fill in all necessary fields: